 - 1 sweet potato, cut into small cubes (I don’t peel mine, but feel free to do so if you wish)

 - 2 cups cauliflower florets, cut into small pieces

 - 8 cups chicken stock, homemade if possible

 - 4 stems of kale, deveined and torn into small pieces

 - In a large soup pot, heat about a tablespoon of oil over medium heat.

 - Add your onion and and cook until the onion is soft and translucent, about 8 minutes.

 - Add the sweet potato and stir so it is coated with some of the oil.
 Allow to cook about 5 minutes.
-Add the cauliflower, garlic, stock, parsley, thyme, cayenne, salt and bring to a boil.
+Add the cauliflower, garlic, stock, parsley, thyme, cayenne, salt and pepper, and bring to a boil.

 - Lower heat and simmer about 20-25 minutes.

 - Add the kale and lemon juice and cook until the kale is wilted, about 5 more minutes.